- Types of Eczema

 - Get Involved

 Eczema is very common.
-In fact, over 30 million Americans have some form of eczema — a condition that causes the skin to be red, itchy, dry and scaly.
+In fact, more than 30 million Americans have some form of eczema.

 Learn about the different types of eczema and what triggers to avoid